-It’s your time to shine, congratulations to the 30 finalists for the 2018 Queensland Mental Health Week Achievement Awards!
+It’s their time to shine!
+Congratulations to the 30 finalists for the 2018 Queensland Mental Health Week Achievement Awards.

 30 finalists have been shortlisted for the 2018 Queensland Mental Health Week Achievement Awards, but only 10 will be crowned winners at the ceremony on Friday 12th October 2018.

 The Achievement Awards recognise and celebrate individuals, groups and organisations working tirelessly to reduce stigma and support and empower those living with mental illness.

 This year, a record number of nominations were received and judged by six prominent mental health sector and industry professionals.

 Simon James, CEO of Open Minds, said: “The Awards provide our colleagues in the sector, as well as families, carers, and those with lived experiences, with well-deserved accolades and acknowledgement.
 Being shortlisted as a finalist in itself is testament to the hard work and dedication these people and organisations have demonstrated towards people living with mental illness.
 On behalf of everyone at Open Minds, our sincere congratulations to our Awards finalists and nominees, and we look forward to celebrating with everyone at the Presentation Ceremony.”

 The 2018 Queensland Mental Health Week Achievement Awards comprises 10 categories.
 The finalists in each category are:

 Youth Award (25 years and under)

 Recognises young people who have made an outstanding contribution to mental health in Queensland through commitment to improving the quality of life of people with mental illness.